kobena/ESP32_Micropython_Nextion/README.md

 which uses the Arduino Framework.

 1. Flash the Nextion display with the .tft file.
 Note i use NX4024K032 Enhanced model
-2. Go through the main code for the pin connection.
+2. Go through the main code for the pin assignment.